Classical Acupuncture & Chinese Medicine

 Chinese herbal medicine developed along side acupuncture as part of Chinese Medicine and has a rich written history of development and refinement spanning over 3000 years.
 There are hundreds of herbs in the Chinese pharmacopeia each with their own unique properties and functions.

-Herbal formulas are sophisticated combinations of herbs designed for each individual based on a complete health history, your current state of health, your constitution, any medical considerations, and any current medications you are taking.
-When correctly diagnosed and prescribed by a trained herbalist, Chinese herbal formulas are completely safe, gentle, and effective without side effects.
+Herbal formulas are sophisticated combinations of herbs designed specifically for each person based on a complete health history, your current state of health, your constitution, and any medical considerations.
+When correctly diagnosed and prescribed by a highly trained and skilled Chinese herbalist, Chinese herbal formulas are safe, gentle, and effective without side effects.
 Herbal formulas are available as raw herb, granular, tincture, or pill form for internal conditions.
-We may also prescribe herbal formulas to be applied topically for certain injuries or skin conditions.

 Acupuncture and herbs can be used separately or in combination and can be prescribed after an herbal consultation or as part of a CranioSacral and/or acupuncture treatment.